fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-5.md

 This is actually one of the key features of the proposal, and it’s why the proposal is named “ergonomic brand checks” - because private fields often act as a “brand” to guard against objects that aren’t instances of their class.
 As such, TypeScript is able to appropriately narrow the type of `other` on each check, until it ends up with the type `Person`.

-We’d like to extend a big thanks to our friends at Bloomberg [who contributed this pull request](https://github.com/microsoft/TypeScript/pull/44648): [Ashley Claymore](https://github.com/acutmore), [Titian Cernicova-Dragomir](https://github.com/dragomirtitian), [Kubilay Kahveci](https://github.com/mkubilayk), and [Rob Palmer](https://github.com/robpalme)!
+We’d like to extend a big thanks to our friends at Bloomberg [who contributed this pull request ↗](https://github.com/microsoft/TypeScript/pull/44648): [Ashley Claymore ↗](https://github.com/acutmore), [Titian Cernicova-Dragomir ↗](https://github.com/dragomirtitian), [Kubilay Kahveci ↗](https://github.com/mkubilayk), and [Rob Palmer ↗](https://github.com/robpalme)!

 ### Import Assertions {#import-assertions}